nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 - `delete -d 2`
-- `find -d pro/ bread` followed by `delete -d 1` deletes the 1st delivery in the results of the `find` command.
+- `find -d pro/ bread` followed by `delete -d 1` deletes the 1st delivery in the results of the `find -d` command.

 Expected output:
 - Delivery at index 2 of the displayed list will be deleted, assuming there are at least 2 deliveries in the displayed list.
 Otherwise, an error message will be shown.